-Throughout the property, there are lawns and seating areas, perfect for small events or larger wed-dings.
+are lawns and seating areas, perfect for small events or larger weddings.
 This past Sunday, the hotel hosted a wedding party of about 100 people.
-One of the most convenient aspects is that the wedding party could stay on the property; in its rooms. for its rehearsal dinner, the wedding ceremony, the reception and the breakfast the following day.
+One of the most convenient aspects is that the wedding party could stay on the property: in its rooms, for its rehearsal dinner, the wedding ceremony, the reception and the breakfast the following day.

-Within the next six months, the plans are to make a lot of changes in the public spaces on the property: New deck furniture for the pools and the front reception area; new furniture in the dining room; the reception area will be changed; a partial wall that separates that from the bar will be taken down; and new fences and lighting will be used throughout the property.
+Within the next six months, the plans are to make a lot of changes in the public spaces on the property: New deck furniture for the pools and the front reception area: new furniture in the dining room; the reception area will be changed; a partial wall that separates that from the bar will be taken down; and new fences and lighting will be used throughout the property.

-If you go

-The Harvest Inn, located at One Main St., St. Helena, just south of downtown.
-For more information on its wedding packages, monthly cigar program and the new pet package called "Happy Tails Package," visit the website har vestinn.com or call 707-963-9463.

-Gaebe said they are working on a winery partnership program with St. Helena wines, "becaus we want to support each other," he said.
-At th restaurant, the wine lis is unique, because it list how far each winery from the Harvest Inn.
-Bot Louis Martini and Salves trin are three-tenths of mile away and are at th top of the list.
-In the Nap Valley, on the list for Cab ernet Sauvignon and rewines, Textbook is farthes away, at 24.1 miles.
-Ridg "Monte Bello" in the Sant Cruz Mountains in at th bottom of the list and far thest away at 113 miles.
-Throughout the propert are a number of large-scal sculptures, provided by St Helena's Aerena Galler ies and Gardens.
-There a group of three hoofe animals, two goats tha are physically part of eacl other and other sculp tures.
-"This very uniqu artwork is to liven up th property, to bring a smil to someone's face," Gaeb said.
-"The nail, leaning u against a tree, is strategi cally placed on the prop erty.
-What is really neat i we have a map for guests so they can go on a self guided art tour while walk ing through the property.
-If you want a deeper div into the art, a representa tive from Aerena Gallerie will provide a guided tou through the property and explain all the art piece and the stories behind
+Gaebe said they are working on a winery partnership program with St. Helena wines, "because Throughout the property, there we want to support each other,"

+he said.
+At the restaurant, the wine list is unique, because it lists how far each winery is from the Harvest Inn.
+Both Louis Martini and Salvestrin are three-tenths of a mile away and are at the top of the list.
+In the Napa Valley, on the list for Cabernet Sauvignon and red wines, Textbook is farthest away, at 24.1 miles.
+Ridge "Monte Bello" in the Santa Cruz Mountains is at the bottom of the list and farthest away at 113 miles.

+Throughout the property are a number of large-scale sculptures, provided by St. Helena's Aerena Galleries and Gardens.
+There's a group of three hoofed animals, two goats that are physically part of each other and other sculptures.

+"This very unique artwork is to liven up the property, to bring a smile to someone's face," Gaebe said.
+"The nail, leaning up against a tree, is strategically placed on the property.
+What is really neat is we have a map for guests, so they can go on a self-guided art tour while walking through the property."
+If you want a deeper dive into the art, a representative from Aerena Galleries will provide a guided tour through the property and explain all the art pieces and the stories behind them.

-"It's a unique program ming element to the prop erty that I don't think a lo of hotels in Napa have, Gaebe said.
+"It's a unique programming element to the property that I don't think a lot of hotels in Napa have," Gaebe said.